 This article is intended to illuminate the scientific evidence for I-ECMH policies; examine issues faced by national, state, and local program directors and mental health practitioners in providing I-ECMH services; and propose a set of recommendations for policy improvements at the federal level.

-Including Infants and Toddlers in Race to the Top – Early Learning Challenge (RTT-ELC) Program
+Including Infants and Toddlers in the Early Learning Challenge (ELC)

-RTT-ELC offers a new opportunity to increase the number of disadvantaged children, birth to five, in high-quality early childhood settings and to create and enhance state integrated early learning systems.
-This PowerPoint developed by the ZERO TO THREE Policy Center emphasizes the importance of supporting early learning beginning from birth and provides information on how the unique needs of infants and toddlers can be addressed in each of the four RTT-ELC criteria areas proposed in the RTT-ELC executive summary.
+The ELC offers an opportunity to increase the number of disadvantaged children, birth to five, in high-quality early childhood settings and to create and enhance state integrated early learning systems.
+This PowerPoint developed by the ZERO TO THREE Policy Center emphasizes the importance of supporting early learning beginning from birth and provides information on how the unique needs of infants and toddlers can be addressed in each of the five selection criteria

-RTT-ELC offers a new opportunity to increase the number of disadvantaged children, birth to five, in high-quality early childhood settings and to create and enhance state integrated early learning systems.
+The ELC offers an opportunity to increase the number of disadvantaged children, birth to five, in high-quality early childhood settings and to create and enhance state integrated early learning systems.
 This annotated bibliography includes resources from the ZERO TO THREE Policy Center and the National Infant & Toddler Child Care Initiative at ZERO TO THREE.
-The resources are organized by the four selection criteria proposed in the RTT-ELC executive summary, to best provide assistance in how areas affecting infants and toddlers align with each of the criteria.
+The resources are organized by the ELC selection criteria to best provide assistance in how areas affecting infants and toddlers align with each of the criteria.

 Home Visiting Community Planning Tool